kellerns/COVID19/README.md

 Democratic Republic of the Congo : 'DRC'
 Central African Republic : 'CAR'

-Failing to type a valid country will result in a message tthat will direct the user to the README.
+Failing to type a valid country will result in a message that will direct the user to the README.